kenatiod/MUT/Understanding Machine Understanding.md

 Bob: Which is why we absolutely must build in safeguards and constraints around the depth and scope of metacognitive abilities as we develop more advanced AI architectures.

 Alice: Some kind of principled outer limits on recursive self-modeling and self-analysis.
-Force the AI to periodically ground itself in the external world and re-orient towards practical goals and objectives.
+Perhaps force the AI to periodically ground itself in the external world and re-orient towards practical goals and objectives.

 Bob: Like circuit breakers that automatically kick in when hyper-metacognitive load reaches critical levels, shunting cognitive resources back towards more grounded, goal-oriented processes.